(Tibia Plafond Fracture)

-A Pilon fracture is a major injury involving the ankle joint.
+A Pilon fracture is a severe injury involving the ankle joint.
 The fracture involves the larger bone of the lower leg (tibia), and extends into the weight bearing surface of the ankle joint.
-It usually occurs following a major load to the foot, such as a fall from a height or motor vehicle accident (MVA).
-The bone of the lower part of the ankle joint (talus) is driven into the top of the ankle joint, causing the fracture.
+It usually occurs following a significant force to the foot, such as a fall from a height or motor vehicle accident (MVA).
+The bone of the lower part of the ankle joint (talus) is driven into the top of the ankle joint, causing a fracture to the weight bearing portion of the ankle joint (tibial plafond) and the distal tibia (and possibly fibula).
 It is a painful injury associated with a fair amount of swelling.
 Treatment is often surgical if the fracture is displaced.
 Surgery attempts to restore the shattered bone back to its original position.
-It often takes many months for the fracture to heal.
+It often takes many months for the fracture to heal and more than a year for the patient to reach their point of maximal improvement.
 Some ankle arthritis and joint stiffness is common even with optimally treated Pilon fractures.

-Patients with Pilon fracture usually have suffered an excessive load or force to the ankle joint, such as a fall from a height or a motor vehicle accident.
+Patients with a Pilon fracture usually have suffered an excessive load or force to the ankle joint, such as a fall from a height or a motor vehicle accident.
 It is common for patients to have other injuries.
-They normally cannot walk on the affected limb due to pain and distorted anatomy.
-A Pilon fracture is associated with marked pain and swelling and is often extremely uncomfortable.
+A Pilon fracture is associated with marked pain, ankle swelling, and distorted anatomy.
+The injury is often extremely uncomfortable and patients cannot walk on the affected limb.

 Physical examination will show significant swelling involving the ankle joint and the lower leg.
 There may be associated deformity if the ankle fracture is significantly out of the normal position.
-It is important to check the nerve and the blood supply to the foot, as this can be compromised.
+It is important to check the nerve and the blood supply to the foot, as this can be injured.
 It is also important to check the other muscles, bones, and joints to see whether there are any other associated injuries.
-There is limited muscle and soft tissue coverage over the ankle joint, and it is not uncommon for this injury to be open whereby a part of the fracture pokes through the skin.
+There is limited muscle and soft tissue coverage over the ankle joint, and it is not uncommon for this injury to be associated with bone fragments cutting through the skin – an open fracture.
 If this occurs, it is necessary to get this treated surgically in an expedited manner in order to minimize the risk of infection.

-Occasionally, either because the fracture is nondisplaced or because surgery is contraindicated, the patient can be treated without surgery.
-Non-operative treatment requires a prolonged period (10 to 12 weeks) of non weight-bearing to allow the fracture to heal.
-Patients are usually placed in a splint and cast during that time.
+Occasionally, either because the fracture is nondisplaced (not shifted) or because surgery is contraindicated (too risky), the patient can be treated without surgery.
+Non-operative treatment requires a prolonged period (10 to 12 weeks) of non-weight-bearing to allow the fracture to heal.
+Patients are usually placed in a splint and cast during that time and use crutches.

 This is a potentially very serious high-energy injury with a reasonably high complication rate.
 The main surgical complications are: